-From scratch salted caramel apple galette is as delicious and impressive as pie, but half the work!
-This easy fall dessert is complete with homemade pie crust and a drizzle of salted caramel.
-Serve with a scoop of ice cream for the ultimate indulgence!
+From-scratch apple galette is as delicious as apple pie, but half the time and work!
+This easy yet impressive fall dessert is complete with a thick and flaky homemade all-butter crust and a drizzle of salted caramel.
+Serve with a scoop of vanilla ice cream for the ultimate indulgence!

 Why You Need to Make a Galette

-They’re essentially free-form pies where any possible mistakes are comforted in the fact that you can’t mess this up.
-If you know how to fold dough over filling, you know how to make a galette.
-The best part is that you’ll receive heart-eyed reactions anytime you serve an elaborate-looking galette, as if you spent hours creating something so beautiful and delicious.
+They’re essentially free-form pies, and you really can’t mess this up.
+If you can fold dough over filling, you can make a galette.
+The best part is that you’ll receive heart-eyed reactions anytime you serve an elaborate-looking galette, as if you spent all day creating something so beautifully scrumptious.

 Same story with my mini fruit galettes, too!

-The base of today’s galette is a buttery, flaky crust made from simple ingredients like flour, butter, and ice cold water.
-Have you ever tried my all butter pie crust recipe?
-This galette dough is similar, but it’s sweeter and only yields 1 crust.
-You can also use 1 of the crusts from my flaky pie crust recipe (that recipe yields 2 crusts).
+The base of today’s galette is a buttery, flaky crust made from simple ingredients like flour, butter, and ice-cold water.
+This is actually the same dough we use to make pear tarte tatin.
+Have you ever tried my all-butter pie crust recipe?
+This galette dough is similar, but itโs *slightly* sweeter and yields only 1 crust.
+You can also use 1 of the crusts from my flaky pie crust recipe instead (that recipe yields 2 crusts).

-Make the dough, then chill it before rolling it out and adding fillings.
+Make the dough, then chill it before rolling it out and adding the filling.
 When you roll out galette dough, don’t worry if it’s not a perfect circle.
 Leave whatever shape it rolls out to be.
-The galette will still work its tasty magic.

-The filling for salted caramel apple galette combines our favorite fall spices like cinnamon and nutmeg, brown sugar for sweetness, lemon juice for brightness, and a couple sliced apples.
-Unlike pies where you can pile the fillings super high, galette’s don’t really like it when there’s too much filling.
+The filling for this apple galette combines fall’s favorite spices: cinnamon and nutmeg.
+You’ll also add brown sugar for sweetness, lemon juice for brightness (it tastes a little flat without it!), and 3โ4 peeled, sliced apples.
+Unlike pies where you can pile the fillings super high, galettes donโt really like it when thereโs too much filling.
 The crust will become mushy and no amount of oven time can save it.
 Plus, you won’t have enough pie dough to fold over an over-filled galette!

-Baker’s Tip: Keep the filling flat and compact, while leaving a 2-3 inch border so you can fold the edges over.
+Success Tip: Keep the filling flat and compact, while leaving a 2โ3-inch border so you can fold the edges over.

-Before we bake the galette, drizzle homemade salted caramel on top of the apple filling.
-We’ll use this salted caramel again after the galette bakes.
-If you haven’t tried it before, now is the perfect opportunity.
-You only need 4 easy ingredients and it takes about 10 minutes on the stove.
-You can also use it as a dip for apples, drizzle on ice cream, pound cake, and more.
-In fact, here are 50+ ways to use salted caramel!
+If you haven’t tried my salted caramel recipe before, now is the perfect opportunity.
+You need 4 easy ingredients and it takes about 10 minutes on the stove.
+No candy thermometer needed!
+You can also use it as a dip for apples, drizzle it on ice cream or pound cake, and more.
+In fact, here are 50+ ways to use salted caramel.

 Today’s galette doesn’t take very long to bake and there’s no waiting for it to cool completely before serving.
-There’s only about 45 minutes between baking and eating!
+There’s only about 45 minutes between baking and eating.
+(Compare that to 5+ hours waiting for a pie to cook and cool!)
 Slice and serve with a scoop of ice cream and more salted caramel.

 - Caramel Apple Upside Down Cake